datacarpentry/genomics-r-intro/_episodes/01-introduction.md

   it easy to find help"
 - "You can customize the layout of RStudio, and use the project feature to manage the files and packages used in your analysis"
-- "R provides thousands of functions for analyzing data, and provides several way to get help"
-- "Using R will mean searching for online help, and there are tips and resources on how to search effectively"

 ---